-These types of brain injuries occur on the opposite side of the brain from where an impact happened.
-There may be damage at both the impact site and on other side of the brain that was also affected by the force of the jolt or impact.
-Coup-contrecoup injuries are typically associated with blows to the head, car accidents, violent acts, and hard falls.
-Some patients experience hematomas (brain bleeding), swelling, and related complications.
-Treatment and prognosis will depend on factors such as the severity of the impact, overall health, and the specific areas of the brain affected.
+Coup-contrecoup injuries are commonly associated with head trauma, automobile accidents, violent acts, and hard falls.
+These types of brain injuries manifest on the opposite side of the brain as the impact.
+There may be damage both at the site of impact and on the opposite side of the brain that was also affected by the jolt or impact.
+Some patients experience hematomas (brain hemorrhaging), swelling, and complications related thereto.
+Treatment and prognosis will depend on variables such as the impact’s severity, the patient’s overall health, and the brain regions affected.

-Literally meaning “shake violently,” a concussion is type of injury that’s caused by a direct or sudden impact to the brain.
-The most common type of TBI and the usually the least serious, concussions can range from mild to severe.
-Brain injuries like this can contribute to lifelong health-related issues and problems with cognitive functions that may include confusion and memory difficulties.
-Associated with 20 to 30 percent of head injuries, contusions are bruises within the brain that result in mild bleeding.
-The effects of a contusion will depend on how long the bleeding lasts, where it occurs, and whether or not surgery is necessary.
+A concussion, which literally translates to “violently shake,” is a type of brain injury caused by a direct or sudden impact.
+Concussions, the most common type of TBI and typically the least severe can range from mild to severe.
+Brain injuries of this nature can contribute to lifelong health issues and cognitive function issues, such as confusion and memory problems.
+Twenty to thirty per cent of head injuries are associated with contusions, which are brain bruises that cause mild bleeding.
+The effects of a contusion depend on the duration of the bleeding, its location, and whether or not surgery is required.

-With penetrating injuries, some type of foreign objects enters the brain, such as a bullet or piece of shrapnel or other debris.
-In some situations, removing the object will cause more damage than leaving it in place.
-If the injury is a through-and-through, meaning the object entered in one area and exited somewhere else, multiple parts of the brain may be affected.
-Even if the object remains in the brain, it may ricochet and cause damage in multiple locations.
-Survivors often require physical and cognitive rehabilitation and extensive care.
+With penetrating injuries, foreign objects, such as a bullet, shrapnel, or other debris, penetrate the brain.
+In certain circumstances, removing the object will result in greater damage than leaving it in place.
+If the injury is penetrating, meaning that the object entered one area and exited another, multiple brain regions may be affected.
+Even if the object remains in the brain, it may cause damage in multiple locations due to ricochet.
+Frequently, survivors require extensive physical and cognitive rehabilitation and care.

-Sometimes referred to as second impact syndrome, recurrent TBIs are injuries that affect an area of the brain that was previously injured.
-If the same part of the brain is re-injured, even if the initial injury wasn’t serious, it may result in more extensive damage to tissues, cells, and other structures that haven’t completely healed.
+Sometimes referred to as second impact syndrome, recurrent TBIs are injuries that affect a previously injured region of the brain.
+If the same area of the brain is re-injured, even if the initial injury wasn’t severe, it may cause further damage to tissues, cells, and other structures that haven’t fully recovered.

-With brain injuries, it’s not unusual for medical expenses to quickly add up.
-If some type of negligence was involved that led to a brain injury, a personal injury attorney may be able to help an injured client seek compensation for medical and long-term care costs, lost wages, and related expenses plus appropriate compensation for pain and suffering.
+With brain injuries, it is not uncommon for medical costs to accumulate rapidly.
+If negligence played a role in causing a brain injury, a personal injury attorney may be able to assist a client in pursuing compensation for medical and long-term care costs, lost wages, and other expenses, as well as appropriate compensation for pain and suffering.